bruajr/Team-Presence-to-HA/README.md

   packages: !include_dir_named packages
 ```

 There are two light_automation_*.yaml files [light_automation_then_off.yaml](./light_automation_then_off.yaml) will set your indicator light to red when triggered and turn it off on the off trigger. [light_automation_then_restore.yaml](./light_automation_then_restore.yaml) will set your indicator light to red when triggered and return it to its previous state on the off trigger (or manual overide via dashboard button).
-It saves the current state as a seen when "On a Call" is triggered.
+It saves the current state as a scene when "On a Call" is triggered.
 These automations should be coppied to your automations.yaml file and they will be triggered via the input boolean set up in teams_wbhook.yaml.
 You will need to edit the device IDs for your specific lights.
 I am using Third Reality Zigbee Nightlights for this.

 **Power Automate Flow**